How to Help Keep Your Divorce Legal Fees Down

 Communicate Effectively With Your Spouse

-After your goals, two spouses’ ability to communicate effectively (effectively — not perfectly) is a key piece to having the best divorce possible.
+After your goals, two spouses’ ability to communicate effectively (effectively — not perfectly) is crucial to having the best divorce possible.
 Although you cannot control your spouse’s communication, you are 100% in charge of how you communicate (and respond).

 Mediation and collaborative divorce are two ways to encourage communication and negotiation right from the beginning of the divorce.
-That said, the spouses’ reasonableness and communication are also huge drivers of litigation attorneys’ fees.
+The spouses’ reasonableness and communication are also huge drivers of litigation attorneys’ fees.

 For five tips to communicate effectively with your spouse . . .